Be-ing/manual/source/chapters/djing_with_mixxx.rst

    :align: center
    :width: 100%
    :figwidth: 100%
-   :alt: Mixxx library - Auto DJ view
+   :alt: Mixxx library - AutoDJ view
    :figclass: pretty-figures

-   Mixxx library - Auto DJ view
+   Mixxx library - AutoDJ view

-Auto DJ allows you to automatically load tracks from the Auto DJ playlist when the current track is nearly finished, and crossfade into it.
+AutoDJ allows you to automatically load tracks from the AutoDJ playlist when the current track is nearly finished, and crossfade into it.
 See :ref:`library-auto-dj`.

 AutoDJ does not take into account the volume of each track, nor the frequency content, nor the rhythms, so it's not intended to be a replacement for a human DJ.
 However, it is good enough to give a human DJ a break without a major disruption to the mix.

-Loading tracks into Auto DJ
+Loading tracks into AutoDJ
 ---------------------------

-To play tracks automatically, they must first be loaded into the Auto DJ playlist.
-The Auto DJ playlist is empty by default.
+To play tracks automatically, they must first be loaded into the AutoDJ playlist.
+The AutoDJ playlist is empty by default.

 .. figure:: ../_static/Mixxx-200-Library-Add-to-Auto-DJ.png
    :align: center
    :width: 50%
    :figwidth: 100%
-   :alt: Mixxx library - Adding a playlist to Auto DJ
+   :alt: Mixxx library - Adding a playlist to AutoDJ
    :figclass: pretty-figures

-   Mixxx library - Adding a playlist to Auto DJ
+   Mixxx library - Adding a playlist to AutoDJ

-There are several ways to load tracks into the Auto DJ playlist:
+There are several ways to load tracks into the AutoDJ playlist:

-* Select single or multiple tracks from the library, a regular playlist or crate and drag them to the Auto DJ icon on the left.
+* Select single or multiple tracks from the library, a regular playlist or crate and drag them to the AutoDJ icon on the left.
-* Select a regular playlist or crate, right-click with the mouse and select :guilabel:`Add to Auto DJ` from the mouse menu.
-This adds all tracks to Auto DJ.
+* Select a regular playlist or crate, right-click with the mouse and select :guilabel:`Add to AutoDJ` from the mouse menu.
+This adds all tracks to AutoDJ.
-* While in the Auto DJ view of the library, drag tracks from external file managers to the Auto DJ icon in the sidebar or to the Auto DJ track table on the right.
+* While in the AutoDJ view of the library, drag tracks from external file managers to the AutoDJ icon in the sidebar or to the AutoDJ track table on the right.

 .. _djing-auto-dj-crates: